manogyasingh/Resumate/README.md

 # ResuMate
-An AI empowered resume analyser For fast, unbiased, effective and efficient hiring.
+AI empowered resume analyser for fast, unbiased, effective and efficient hiring.
-This was the winning submission for INNOV8, a hackathon by eightfold.ai and ARIES (Artificial Intelligence Society IIT Delhi)
+> This was the winning submission for INNOV8, a hackathon by eightfold.ai and ARIES (Artificial Intelligence Society IIT Delhi)

 ## Introduction
 * The Resume Highlighting System has a Flask based frontend that allows users to upload a PDF resume and specify a focus area.